-School boards will be provided funding to hire a Board Math Lead who will inform, monitor and provide timely reporting of progress towards math achievement and improvement targets and lead board-wide actions to meet these targets.
+Math Recovery Plan: Board Math Leads (\$13.50M) - School board allocations in Appendix A School boards will be provided funding to hire a Board Math Lead who will inform, monitor and provide timely reporting of progress towards math achievement and improvement targets and lead board-wide actions to meet these targets.
 This position will also be responsible for: attending ministry learning and networking sessions; ensuring fidelity to the Ontario curriculum; and supporting the consistent and intentional implementation of high-impact instructional practices.
-Board Math Leads will also develop parent math resources and facilitate job-embedded educator professional learning opportunities in math.
+Board Math Leads will also develop parent math resources and facilitate jobembedded educator professional learning opportunities in math.

 This position must be at a Supervisory Officer level unless an exemption is requested by the school board in writing to the Student Achievement Division of the ministry and a decision is made by the ministry based on the information provided.
-Board Math Leads should have demonstrated system leadership and specialized expertise in math where possible (e.g., hold specialist qualifications in math, facilitating and/or writing additional 2023-24 Priorities and Partnerships Funding (PPF) Memorandum 2023:B05 3 qualification courses in math).
+Board Math Leads should have demonstrated system leadership and specialized expertise in math where possible (e.g., hold specialist qualifications in math, facilitating and/or writing additional 2023-24 Priorities and Partnerships Funding (PPF) Memorandum 2023:B05 qualification courses in math).
 Board Math Leads should also have experience in instructional coaching, building educator and administrator capacity in mathematics teaching, and designing and monitoring school and board learning.